Braeden Lemasters

-Braeden Matthew Lemasters (born January 27, 1996) is an American actor, musician, and singer.
-He began his career as a child actor, receiving recognition for his role as Albert Tranelli in the TNT comedy-drama series Men of a Certain Age (2009-2011).
+Braeden Matthew Lemasters (born January 27, 1996) is an American musician and actor.
+He began his career as a child actor, receiving recognition for his role as Albert Tranelli in the TNT comedy-drama series Men of a Certain Age (2009–2011).
 He has made guest appearances in several television series such as, Criminal Minds, ER, House, Grey's Anatomy and Amazon Prime Video's The Romanoffs.
-He is also the lead guitarist and singer for the American alternative rock band Wallows.
+He is also the lead guitarist and co-lead singer for the American alternative rock band Wallows.

 In films, Lemasters has appeared in the thriller film The Stepfather (2009), the romantic comedy film Easy A (2010), the family comedy film A Christmas Story 2 (2012) and the horror film Totem (2017).

 Early life

-Braeden Matthew Lemasters was born in Warren, Ohio, to Dave and Michelle Lemasters.
+Braeden Matthew Lemasters was born in Warren, Ohio, to David and Michelle Lemasters.
 He has an older brother, Austin.
 When he was nine his family moved to Santa Clarita, California, so that he could pursue a career in acting.
+Lemasters was musically influenced by his father, who was a guitarist and used to play at local places around Warren with the later incarnation of Left End as well as groups like Triple Play and The Benders.

 He grew up listening to The Beatles and Arctic Monkeys, and learned how to play guitar.
+During middle school, he joined the band The Feaver with his friends and future Wallows members, Cole Preston and Dylan Minnette.